EtaoinWu/SuperliminalASL/README.md

 ## Compatibility

 Only tested on LiveSplit 1.8.16 with Superliminal Steam version 1.10.2021.5.10.
 The script might not work on earlier versions.

+It should also work in challenge mode; I've only tested the first few rooms though.
+If you run challange mode, you need to manually remove the last split for Retrospect.

 ## Skipping CPs